-Coming 2017 - Currently under construction, the plans call for the removal of underutilized and harsh existing hardscapes in the plaza, replacing them with a large green lawn and shade trees.
-The redesign will provide better circulation throughout the City Hall and River Center Campuses, and allow the Crest stage to be used from both sides.
-The City Hall building is also incorporated into the City Hall Master Plan by extending a floating "porch" into the greenspace and closer to the Crest stage.
+Completed in May of 2018, the redesign of City Hall Plaza removed the underutilized and harsh existing hardscapes in the plaza, replacing them with a large green lawn and shade trees.
+The redesign improves circulation throughout the City Hall and River Center Campuses, and allows the Crest stage to be used from both sides.
+The City Hall building is also incorporated into the City Hall redesign by extending a floating "porch" into the greenspace and closer to the Crest stage.